 whenever $x\in\R$ with $|x|>r$ and $|f(x)|>r$.
 Then $f$ does not have a wandering domain. \end{thm} \begin{remark} The analytic condition on $f$ is simply a reformulation of a geometric condition similar to the one in Theorem \ref{thm:mainescaping}; compare Theorem \ref{thm:log_der}. \end{remark}

 \begin{cor} Let $\lambda,a\in\R$ with $\lambda\neq 0$.
 Then the function $f(z)=\lambda\sinh(z)/z+a$ does not have wandering domains. \end{cor}

 Note that our results give, in particular, a new proof of the fact that the Julia set of the exponential map $f(z)=\exp(z)$ is the entire complex plane.
 This celebrated conjecture of Fatou was proved by Misiurewicz \cite{misiurewiczexp} in 1981, and can also be established by using Sullivan's argument (see \cite{bakerrippon,eremenko_lyubich_2}) or by appealing to the results of \cite{bergweiler_etal}.
-We will present the argument in this special case separately in Section \ref{sec:exp} to illustrate the basic idea underlying our proof.
+In Section \ref{sec:exp}, we present the argument in this special case separately, in order to illustrate and motivate the idea underlying the proof.

 Our results rely on a very general fact that relates to the comparison between hyperbolic metrics; see Theorem \ref{thm:expansion} for the precise statement.
 We note that this argument is somewhat similar in spirit to other applications of hyperbolic geometry in transcendental dynamics: These include some of Bergweiler's results \cite{bergweilerinvariantdomainssingularities} on the relation between the postsingular set and Baker domains, and Zheng's generalization of the results of \cite{bergweiler_etal} to meromorphic and more general functions.